mike881205/burger/README.md

 This app is designed to handle user/front-end requests, and - using controllers, models, a database, and server - return a response.

+## The following modules must be installed before using the app:

+* express
+* express-handlebars
+* mysql

 ## Instructions

 * On the left side of the page is a column with new burgers that are ready to be eaten, and on the right side is a column with burgers that have been eaten.